 Since then, treaty settlements with the New Zealand government have gone some way to make economic, social and cultural recompense back to Iwi (tribes).

-In 2019, Waitangi day means many things to many people.
+Today, Waitangi Day means many things to many people.

-Now, on the 6th of February, Kiwis everywhere have a day to reflect on our country’s history, celebrate Māori performing arts, entertainment, culture and language, and to spend time with family and friends.
+On the 6th of February, Kiwis everywhere have a day to reflect on our country’s history, celebrate Māori performing arts, entertainment, culture and language, and spend time with family and friends.